Skip to main content

 • FINRA writes rules for its member firms, conducts examinations, monitors the markets, and enforces FINRA and Municipal Securities Rulemaking Board rules, and federal securities laws.
 FINRA orders restitution for harmed investors and removes bad actors that put both investors and member firms at risk.

-• FINRA offers conferences, meetings and educational resources responding to the real-world compliance challenges and questions identified by members.
+• FINRA offers conferences, meetings and educational resources responding to the real-world compliance challenges and questions identified by member firms.

-• FINRA provides services that benefit members, markets and investors.
+• FINRA provides services that benefit member firms, markets and investors.
 For example:

 • FINRA operates services like BrokerCheck and the Central Registration Depository, the central licensing and registration system for the U.S. securities industry and its regulators.